kovidgoyal/calibre/manual/regexp.rst

 Where in calibre can you use regular expressions?
 ---------------------------------------------------

 There are a few places calibre uses regular expressions.
 There's the Search & Replace in conversion options, metadata detection from filenames in the import settings and Search & Replace when editing the metadata of books in bulk.
+The calibre book editor can also use regular expressions in its search and replace feature.

 What on earth *is* a regular expression?
 ------------------------------------------------